Modal Auxiliary Words are can, may, shall, will, must, ought to, used to, need, and dare. They do not have’ forms or -ed participles.

 - Autumn will come after the monsoons.

-- He shall be twenty-five next Sunday.
+- He shall be twenty next Monday.

-- Shall I take the book?
+- Shall I take the pen?

-- Which watch shall I buy?
+- Which book shall I buy?

 - Shall we go for a walk now?